Dog & Cat Desexing Canterbury

 - Desexing your pet can prevent life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-- Desexing your pet can reduce the risk of fighting with other animals of the same sex and species, especially male cats.
+- Desexing your pet can eliminate the risk of fighting with other animals of the same sex and species, especially male cats.

 - By desexing your pet, you can increase their chances of having a longer and healthier life.